Chris Doherty: 1990s and 2000s

-Doherty formed and fronted Klover, a punk band which released one album, Feel Lucky Punk?, on Mercury Records in 1995.
+In late 1994, Doherty was approached by Mercury Records, in search of a punk-rock act for its roster, and asked him to do a record.
+Doherty then formed and fronted Klover, a punk band which released one album, Feel Lucky Punk?, in 1995.
 After Klover broke up, he formed another band, Hamerd, before reforming the current version of Gang Green in 1997.